-Follow these steps to arm the vehicle security alarm:
+Follow these steps to arm the Vehicle Security Alarm:

-- Remove the key from the ignition system (refer to "Starting The Engine" in "Starting And Operating" for further information). - Make sure the vehicle ignition system is "OFF." - 2.
-Perform one of the following methods to lock the vehicle: - Push lock button on the interior power door lock switch with the driver and/or passenger door open. - Push the lock button on the exterior Passive Entry Door Handle with a valid key fob available in the same exterior zone (refer to "Keyless Enter- N-Go Passive Entry" in "Getting To Know Your Vehicle" for further information). - Push the lock button on the key fob.

-3. If any doors are open, close them.
+- Remove the key from the ignition system.
+Refer to "Starting The Engine" in "Starting And Operating" for further information. - Make sure the vehicle ignition system is OFF. - Perform one of the following methods to lock the vehicle: - Push the lock button on the interior power door lock switch with the driver and/or passenger door open. - Push the lock button on the exterior Passive Entry door handle with a valid key fob available in the same exterior zone.
+Refer to "Keyless Enter-N-Go - Passive Entry" in "Doors" in this chapter for further information. - O Push the lock button on the key fob. - 3.
+If any doors are open, close them.

-The vehicle security alarm will set when you use the power door locks, or use the key fob to lock the doors.
-After all the doors are locked and closed, the vehicle security light, in the instrument panel cluster, will flash rapidly for about 16 seconds to indicate that the alarm is being set.
-After the alarm is set, the vehicle security light will flash at a slower rate to indicate that the system is armed.
+The Vehicle Security Alarm will set when you use the power door locks, or use the key fob to lock the doors.
+After all the doors are locked and closed, the Vehicle Security Light, in the instrument cluster display, will flash rapidly for about 16 seconds to indicate that the alarm is being set.
+After the alarm is set, the Vehicle Security Light will flash at a slower rate to indicate that the system is armed.